 Luckily, leash training your dog is a lot easier than it seems.
 All you need is a non-retractable leash, a collar or harness, and of course, treats.
 The magic key to all dog training!
 The smaller the treat, the better for this, so you can give them pretty freely.
 You can break larger treats into smaller pieces to make them last longer.
 If you do not have any treats, you can use their kibble instead.

 Get Them Used to Their New Accessories

-Start by putting the collar or harness on your dog, and attach the leash to it.
+Start by putting the collar or harness on your dog and attaching the leash to it.
 Let your dog wander around and get used to the feeling of the extra gear.
-Play with your pup and make sure to give treats and praise good behavior.
+Play with your pup, and make sure to give treats and praise good behavior.
 You can have your dog do tricks, too.
 This way, your pet associates the leash with fun and food!

 Teach Them to Follow